The person lifecycle defines how person objects are provisioned and managed through the UCSB Identity Service.

 Once a person object has been created, their identity can be activated using our Identity Manager service.
 Upon activation the principal creates a UCSBnetID and password for their electronic identity, along with validating their personal information, email address, etc. Once the account has been activated, the person object is provisioned into one or more identity repositories.

 All person data collected in our nightly data extracts are compared against existing records; updates to core identity attributes are merged into records appropriately.
-Fields that are self-editable via the Identity Editor are left unchanged.
+Fields that are self-editable via the Directory Editor are left unchanged.

 As described in affiliation handling documentation, the affiliation values associated with each person object are deprovisioned based on criteria specific to each demographic.
 When a person object no longer has any active affiliations, their entry is terminated and deprovisioned from the identity repositories.